top of page

 Habitat homebuyers build their home alongside volunteers and purchase their home with an affordable mortgage

-The application period is closed.
-We are not currently accepting homeownership applications.
-Please check back on the 10th day of every month to see if we have resumed accepting applications.
+We are not currently accepting applications.
+Please check back on the 10th of each month to see if applications are open.

 Habitat for Humanity of Greater Cincinnati is a partnership housing program in the truest sense of the word.
 Applicants must demonstrate a need for housing, ability to pay back a mortgage estimated at $800 per month (including taxes and insurance) and be willing to partner with Habitat in the building and buying of their home.